rozky/fs2-etl-runner/README.md

  I wanted to learn a bit more about [FS2](https://github.com/functional-streams-for-scala/fs2) and [cats-effect](https://github.com/typelevel/cats-effect).
 Firstly it's just a learning project so treat it with caution.
- We used modified version of it Fin production but it's WIP.
+ We used modified version of it in production but it's WIP.

  Recommended reading:
  - [Tips for working with FS2](https://underscore.io/blog/posts/2018/03/20/fs2.html)